-SC Regulation 62-605.
-A. Resident status may not be acquired by an applicant or student while residing in South Carolina for the primary purpose of enrollment in an institution or for access to state supported programs designed to serve South Carolina residents.
+SC Regulation 62-605. - A. Resident status may not be acquired by an applicant or student while residing in South Carolina for the primary purpose of enrollment in an institution or for access to state-supported programs designed to serve South Carolina residents.
 An applicant or student from another state who comes to South Carolina usually does so for the purpose of attending school.
 Therefore, an applicant or student who enrolls as a non-resident in an institution is presumed to remain a non-resident throughout his or her attendance and does not qualify under any of the residency provisions.

 - You must have a place to live (owning/renting from a third party, not a family member) for 12 months prior to the semester you are wanting in-state residency.
 You cannot live in university housing while establishing residency or at any point thereafter.

-- AND To use the date of the above ownership/lease as your start date you HAVE TO MOVE your driver's license within 90 days of moving into that apartment.
+- AND to use the date of the above ownership/lease as your start date you HAVE TO MOVE your driver's license within 90 days of moving into that apartment.
 If you miss the 90 days, your 12 months begins the date you moved the driver's license to SC.

-- AND if you own a vehicle or vehicles they must ALL be moved to a SC vehicle registration within 45 days of moving into apartment.
-AGAIN if you miss this or the driver's license your start date begins the date you have moved your last indicia to SC. (indicia is drivers license and vehicle registrations)
+- AND if you are in full or partial ownership of a vehicle(s), motorcycle(s), and moped(s) they must ALL be moved to an SC vehicle registration within 45 days of moving into an apartment.
+AGAIN if you miss this or the driver's license your start date begins the date you have moved your last indicia to SC. (indicia is driver’s license and vehicle registrations)

 - AND if you are 24 or younger you must prove in those 12 months that you supported yourself over 50% of your tuition and fees and living expenses.
 You will also be asked to show how you will continue that support.
 "529" plans cannot be considered as financial support.